How to Choose an SEO-Friendly CMS to Boost Your Web Traffic

 Sitemaps are one of those SEO elements which are essential but a pain to maintain manually.
 And that is exactly why your CMS should handle sitemap management behind-the-scenes, making sure your sitemap lives in the proper directory and is updated often.
 This SEO feature is even more important if your pages are updated often or if you are frequently adding new pages.

-Sites which use the Blue Compass CMS don’t have to worry about sitemap issues because all sitemaps are updated on a daily basis to reflect the latest website changes.
+Sites which use Slate don’t have to worry about sitemap issues because all sitemaps are updated on a daily basis to reflect the latest website changes.
 The process is completely automated making sitemap management a breeze!

 Noindex Directive for Pages